Technical

 Quick Check

 PassportSizePhoto.in automatically validates biometric compliance and adjusts positioning.
+For related reading, see resolution guide and expression rules.

 Frequently Asked Questions